-Alexi Yashin was often criticized for not living up to his ten-year, $85.5 million contract.
+Alexei Yashin was often criticized for not living up to his 10-year, $85.5 million contract.
 He was the Ottawa Senators’ second-overall pick in 1992 and came to the Islanders before his eighth season in the NHL.
-He had his best season in his first with the team when he scored 32 goals but afterwards, his numbers significantly dropped off.
+He had his best season in his first with the team when he scored 32 goals but afterward, his numbers significantly dropped off.

 Number 80: Kevin Weekes

 Kevin Weekes was with the Islanders for a little less than one season, but he is the only goaltender in team history to wear a jersey in the 80s.
 Weekes played in 36 games and won 1-.
 He started winning from his opening game with the Islanders against his future team, the New York Rangers, making 33 saves.
 He earned a shutout later that month at Madison Square Garden and then another one four days later against the Pheonix Coyotes.
 The longtime goaltender is now a broadcaster on the NHL network.

 The Islanders acquired Martin Straka in a five-player deal that brought over Bryan Berard.
 He wore number 82 and scored two goals and had 10 assists in just 22 games with the Islanders.
 He played 954 NHL games mostly with the Pittsburgh Penguins, who drafted him ninth overall and he later played for the Rangers.

 Number 84: Mikhail Grabovski